Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * A part with a small amount is ready to be sent for testing the counting operation.
 * The packet was prepared with the amount of 15,000 Tether currency.
 * We are exchanging information with the robot admin
+* The packet was received by the bot manager.
+* We are waiting for the order to create the portal.
 #